elzlociako/fruit_detector/README.md

-// Fruit detection and counting
+# Fruit detection and counting project
+It contains program which detects fruits on images or videos using neural networks.